 What extra measures are we taking?

-We are changing the way we work by separating appointments by 30 minutes to give time to disinfect and thoroughly air the room between appointments, as well as ensuring that patients don't meet and that nobody uses the waiting area.
+We are changing the way we work by separating appointments to give time to disinfect and thoroughly air the room between appointments, as well as ensuring that patients don't meet and that nobody uses the waiting area.

 We are wearing appropriate PPE and you will be asked to wear a mask during your appointment.

 We ask that you do not bring anyone with you unless it is a chaperone or a translator by prior arrangement

 We ask that you use the toilet before coming, we understand that there may be occassions where people get caught short and need the toilet but it is thought that toilets may be an area of potential infection and we are unable to clean them between each user as we do the treatment room.
 To minimise risk to yourselves and others wear a mask when using them and please ensure you put the lid down before flushing

 Our consultations will be slightly shorter at around 30 minutes, we may not be focussing as much on contributing factors as usual and please forgive us if we're not as chatty as usual, we want to help you whilst putting you at as little risk as possible and that means focussing on urgent matters to limit any potential exposure to the virus.
 In reality this is still plenty of time for most matters

 We are strongly prefering card payment - phone app better still so it can be contactless

 For a full walk through of our infection control procedures click here